Chris Meigh-Andrews

 Chris Meigh-Andrews is a video artist, writer and curator from Essex, England, whose work often includes elements of renewable energy technology in tandem with moving image and sound.
-He is currently Professor Emeritus in Electronic & Digital Art at the University of Central Lancashire and Visiting Professor at the Centre for Moving image Research (CMIR) at the University of the West of England.
+He is professor emeritus in Electronic & Digital Art at the University of Central Lancashire and was Visiting Professor at the Centre for Moving image Research (CMIR) at the University of the West of England.

 Education and early career

 Born in Essex, England on 30 July 1952, Meigh-Andrews lived in Montreal, Canada from 1957-75.
 Upon his return to England, he studied photography, film & video at the London College of Printing.
 His first art exhibition was part of the group photography show New British Image at Newcastle's Side Gallery in 1977.
-Beginning in 1978, Meigh-Andrews began producing art using video as a medium, creating solo and collaborative exhibitions that expanded into sculptural installations.
+Beginning in 1978, Meigh-Andrews began producing art using video as a medium.

+During the 1980’s his single screen video work was widely exhibited both nationally and internationally and by 1990 he expanded into sculptural and commissioned site-specific installations.

 From 1981-1983, he attended Goldsmiths, earning an MA in Fine Art.
 In 2001, he was awarded a PhD from the Royal College of Art.